Introducing Cayman Islands

 Cayman Islands Travel Guide

-The Cayman Islands, a group of coral islands lying about 90 miles (144km) south of Cuba, are one of the Caribbean's favourite holiday destinations: a beautiful beach paradise which is jam-packed with excellent resorts, fine restaurants, friendly locals, and some of the best snorkelling and diving sites in the world.
+The Cayman Islands, a group of coral islands lying about 90 miles (144km) south of Cuba, are one of the Caribbean's favourite holiday destinations: a beautiful beach paradise that is jam-packed with excellent resorts, fine restaurants, friendly locals, and some of the best snorkelling and diving sites in the world.

 The Cayman Islands consist of three islands: Grand Cayman, Little Cayman, and Cayman Brac.
 Most of the Cayman Island's best beaches and resorts, as well as most of its tourist sights and amenities, are found on Grand Cayman, and for many visitors this welcoming island has more than enough attractions to fill an entire holiday.